juju/docs/src/en/models.md

    running on every machine Juju creates.
 This upgrade process does not pertain to the Juju software package installed on a client system.

    This is a complex subject.
-See [Juju upgrades](./models-upgrade.html).
+See [Model upgrades](./models-upgrade.html).